sgabre/CrazyUncleLab/HowTo/UnitTesting.md

 # Why is the goal of Unit Test in embedded Software ?

-The goal
+The goal of the  Unit Tests is to Help Detect

-Logic errors (incorrect algorithm implementation)
+- Logic errors (incorrect algorithm implementation)
-Data handling errors (type conversion issues, incorrect data processing) Exception handling issues (poor error management) Unhandled edge cases (extreme values or special conditions) State inconsistencies (incorrect modifications to an object's state) Performance issues (if measured)
+- Data handling errors (type conversion issues, incorrect data processing)
+- Exception handling issues (poor error management)
+- Unhandled edge cases (extreme values or special conditions)
+- State inconsistencies (incorrect modifications to an object's state)
+- Performance issues (if measured)
-API design flaws (incorrect input or output types) Regressions (previously fixed errors reappearing) Interaction issues with other components (e.g., database access problems) Missing or invalid values (invalid input or incorrect behavior with null values)
+- API design flaws (incorrect input or output types)
+- Regressions (previously fixed errors reappearing)
+- Interaction issues with other components (e.g., database access problems)
+- Missing or invalid values (invalid input or incorrect behavior with null values)

 # Which technic can i use to write a Unit Test  ?